spglib/spglib/_sources/definition.rst.txt

 starndardized unit cell is obtained.
 The "starndardized unit cell" in this document means that the (conventional) unit cell structure is standardized by the crystal symmetry and lengths of basis vectors.
-This standardization in spglib is not unique, but upto generators of Euclidean normalizer.
+This standardization in spglib is not unique, but upto space group operations and generators of Euclidean normalizer.
 Crystals are categorized by Hall symbols in 530 different types in terms of 230 space group types, unique axes, settings, and cell choices.
-Moreover in spglib, lengths of basis vectors are used to choose the order of :math:`(\mathbf{a},
-\mathbf{b}, \mathbf{c})` if the order can not be determined only by the symmetrical conventions.
+Moreover in spglib, lengths of basis vectors are used to choose the order of :math:`(\mathbf{a}, \mathbf{b}, \mathbf{c})` if the order can not be determined only by the symmetrical conventions.

 .. _def_standardized_primitive_cell: